CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Introduction

-In this paper, we show that it is possible to get the best of both worlds: the speed of fast surrogates \textit{and} the guarantee of full-simulation accuracy.\footnote{As a jargon reminder, the accuracy and precision of an estimate refer, respectively, to the trueness of its expectation (in terms of the statistical bias) and the confidence in the expectation (standard errors, confidence intervals).} We take inspiration from \textit{control variates}, a classical variance reduction technique (see \citet{Lavenberg1981APO} for a review, and \citet{GORODETSKY2020109257} and \citet{doi:10.1137/15M1046472} for related recent applications), to devise a way to combine fast but approximate simulations (or \textit{surrogates}) with computationally intensive accurate simulations to vastly accelerate convergence while \textit{guaranteeing} arbitrarily small bias with respect to the full simulation code.
+In this paper, we show that it is possible to get the best of both worlds: the speed of fast surrogates \textit{and} the guarantee of full-simulation accuracy.\footnote{As a jargon reminder, the accuracy and precision of an estimate refer, respectively, to the trueness of its expectation (in terms of the statistical bias) and the confidence in the expectation (standard errors, confidence intervals).} We take inspiration from \textit{control variates}, a classical variance reduction technique that directly and optimally minimises the variance of any random quantity (see \citet{Lavenberg1981APO} for a review, and \citet{GORODETSKY2020109257} and \citet{doi:10.1137/15M1046472} for related recent applications), to devise a way to combine fast but approximate simulations (or \textit{surrogates}) with computationally intensive accurate simulations to vastly accelerate convergence while \textit{guaranteeing} arbitrarily small bias with respect to the full simulation code.
 We call this Convergence Acceleration by Regression and Pooling (CARPool).\footnote{We will consider surrogates to be much faster than simulations, so that we only need to consider the number of simulations to evaluate computational cost.}

 The paper is organised as follows.
 In Section~\ref{sec:2sec}, we explore the theory of univariate and multivariate estimation with control variates and highlight some differences in our setting for cosmological simulations.
 In Section~\ref{sec:3sec}, we briefly discuss both the $N$-body simulation suite and our choice of fast surrogates we use in the numerical experiments presented in Section~\ref{sec:results}.
 We conclude in Section~\ref{sec:conclusions}.